- Home

 Light it up

 For a tour of the city's best lights displays, hop on the Christmas Twinkling Lights Trip with Vintage Tea Trips.
 You'll nibble on mince pies and finger sandwiches with a cup of warming tea as you get into the holiday spirit.
-DoDublin also offers a 90-minute Christmas Tour of the City that brings you through the city's twinkling lights, complete with Christmas carols.
+DoDublin also offers a 90-minute Christmas Tour of Dublin City that brings you through the city's twinkling lights, complete with Christmas carols.

 A chorus of voices

 But smaller, lesser known churches (and other venues) can be equally atmospheric.
-You can expect a cacophony of beautiful voices and the occasional Santa sing-a-long at St Mary’s Pro-Cathedral just off O’Connell Street, St Bartholomew’s on Clyde Road in Dublin 4, St Teresa’s Carmelite Church on Clarendon Street, St. Ann’s on Dawson Street and St. Andrews on Westland Row.
+You can expect a cacophony of beautiful voices and the occasional Santa sing-a-long at St Mary’s Pro-Cathedral just off O’Connell Street, St Bartholomew’s on Clyde Road in Dublin 4, St Teresa’s Carmelite Church on Clarendon Street, St Ann’s on Dawson Street and St Andrews on Westland Row.

 Ice, ice baby

-Now in its 11th year, Dundrum on Ice is a popular spot, especially if you want to eat, shop and go ice-skating all in one-go.
-Located at Dundrum Shopping Centre, the 500 sq m rink has three sessions a day and lots of penguin skating aids for little ones.
+Now in its 12th year, Dundrum on Ice is a popular spot, especially if you want to eat, shop and go ice-skating all in one-go.
+Located at Dundrum Shopping Centre, the 500 sq m rink has several sessions a day and lots of penguin skating aids for little ones.
 When you’re done on the ice, hit the shops and one of the many restaurants at the centre.

 Ice skating and shopping seems to be a theme in the city with a rink at Ice Skating Blanchardstown and Swords on Ice at the Swords Pavilion.
-Blanchardstown’s dedicated rink for children, skating aids, fresh ice on the hour and a chance to skate with the big man himself makes it a firm family favourite while kids and teens love Swords for its light show and loud music guaranteed to up the atmos.
+Blanchardstown’s dedicated rink for children, skating aids, fresh ice on the hour and a chance to skate with the big man himself makes it a firm family favourite while kids and teens love Swords for its light show and loud music guaranteed to up the atmosphere.

 It's showtime!